 Then there is the issue of its timetable.
-When would it begin?
+When would the Convention begin?
 When would it end?
-It certainly seems inconceivable to me that the Convention could even be established, let alone report, before next May's election.

-As Professor Robert Hazell has argued: "A constitutional convention sounds an attractive idea.
+This may make it all unmanageable.
+As Professor Robert Hazell from the Constitution Unit at UCL has argued: "A constitutional convention sounds an attractive idea.
 But a convention established hastily, overloaded with too many tasks, inadequately staffed or required to report too quickly is almost certain to fail.
 That will be damaging to the cause of deliberative democracy as well as to constitutional reform."

-If there is a Convention, it is almost bound to consider the issue of the nature of the United Kingdom as either a federation or a unitary state, or something in-between - what has been called a "quasi-federation".
+A Convention is thus easier to advocate than to pin down.
+But if there is a Convention, it is certain to consider the issue of the nature of the United Kingdom as either a federation or a unitary state, or something in-between - what has been called a "quasi-federation".
 Baroness Hale, the Deputy President of the Supreme Court, strikingly concluded a scholarly address to the 2012 Legal Wales Conference with these words: "the United Kingdom has indeed become a federal state with a Constitution regulating the relationships between the federal centre and the component parts."